-If you haven’t heard of Lombok by now you definitely need to add it to your bucket list as soon as possible!
-Lombok is a tropical island in Indonesia, which resides right next door to Bali.
-Lombok is a popular island hopping destination for travellers looking for new adventures in between or after visiting neighbouring Bali.
+Lombok is a tropical island in Indonesia that resides right next door to Bali and it’s a popular island-hopping destination for travelers looking for new adventures in between or after visiting the neighboring Bali.

 HOW TO GET TO LOMBOK

-The cost for a one way ticket by fast boat to Lombok is $25 and an open ticket return trip costs $45.
-This includes hotel pick-up and drop-off from the main city areas of Bali.
-The fast boat takes approximately 1.5 hours stopping at Gili Trawangan Island and Gili Air Island before arriving to Bangsal Harbour in Lombok.
+The boat ticket includes hotel pick-up and drop-off from the main city areas of Bali.
+The fast boat takes approximately 1.5 hours, stopping at Gili Trawangan Island and Gili Air Island before arriving at Bangsal Harbour in Lombok.

 WHERE TO BOOK YOUR MOUNT RINJANI TREK

-There are dozens of tour companies that can organise your Mount Rinjani Trek and they can be found in the main towns including Sengiggi, Mataram, Senaru and Kuta Lombok.
+There are dozens of tour companies that can organize your Mount Rinjani Trek and their offices can be found in the main towns including Sengiggi, Mataram, Senaru, and Kuta Lombok.

-If you arrive to Lombok by boat to Bangsal Harbour, you will most likely be smothered by the locals trying to sell you one of their tour packages.
-So the option is there if you do decide to organise and book your trek upon arrival to Bangsal.
+If you arrive in Lombok by boat to Bangsal Harbour, you will most likely be approached by the locals trying to sell you one of their tour packages.
+So the option is there if you do decide to organize and book your trek upon arrival to Bangsal.

-Conveniently for us, the owner of the Blue Mountain Cottage Homestay helped us to organise a 3 day and 2 night trek to Mount Rinjani.
-After some haggling, we managed to get the price of the trek for a total of US $100 per person.
-This is inclusive of porters, food, water, tents, sleeping bag and a guide.
+Conveniently for us, the owner of the Blue Mountain Cottage Homestay where we were staying helped us to organize a 3-day and 2-night trek to Mount Rinjani.
+After some haggling, we managed to get the price of the trek for a total of USD $100 per person.
+This is inclusive of porters, food, water, tents, a sleeping bag, and a guide.